 Speaking of HealthVolunteers make connections, reap benefitsNovember 30, 2023

 When thinking about staying healthy, your home may seem like the safest place.
 A big part of being healthy means preventing accidents and injuries in your own home.
-In order to improve your well-being, consider the following tips for reducing falls, lessening household chemical incidents, properly managing medications and disposing of sharps appropriately.
+To improve your well-being, consider these tips:

 - Light it up.
 Keep your house, inside and out, well lit.
 Dark rooms and areas pose greater risks than spaces with adequate lighting.

 - Remove clutter.
 Excess boxes, cords and rugs should be stored in a safe place.
 These things, among others, are all fall hazards.

 - Use support as needed.
 If you move around better with a cane or walker, use that device.
 And make sure you have hand railings, seating and nonslip treads throughout your home, including in your bathroom and shower.